Six years have swiftly flown by! Did you feel it pass? Were there some lessons that were etched in your heart?

 When that grandson came (December 30, 2015), we were all ready!
 Our oldest daughter, a year after her great loss, was helping give a baby shower to her younger sister.
 Rodney and I were able to help, and I looked after that grandson for almost 4 years during the time his parents were at work.
-We even moved so we were only 4 miles from his home.

-And now, even during this pandemic, we have so much to be thankful for and praise our Savior and King: our grandson trusted in Jesus as his Savior on April 3, 2020.
+And now, even during a pandemic, we have so much to be thankful for and praise our Savior and King: our grandson trusted in Jesus as his Savior on April 3, 2020.
 What a wonderful God we serve!